Public data release of the FIRE-2 cosmological zoom-in simulations of galaxy formation: Data structure and access

 \subsection{Simulation snapshots}

-\textsc{Gizmo} stores each simulation snapshot as an HDF5 file(s), named with a snapshot index from 0 to 600, increasing with cosmological time.
-For example, for the \textit{Core} suite to $z\!=\!0$, the conversion from redshift to index is: $z\!=\!0$ (600), $z\!=\!1$ (277), $z\!=\!2$ (172), $z\!=\!3$ (120), $z\!=\!4$ (88).
-Simulations with fewer particles store each snapshot as a single HDF5 file, named \texttt{snapshot\_NNN.hdf5}, while larger simulations are split into multiple HDF5 files within a directory named \texttt{snapdir\_NNN/}, where \texttt{NNN} is the snapshot index.
-Within a given simulation directory, all snapshots are in a directory name \texttt{output/}.
+Within a given simulation directory, all simulation snapshots are in a directory named \texttt{output/}. \textsc{Gizmo} stores each snapshot via HDF5 file(s).
+For simulations with fewer particles, we store each snapshot as a single HDF5 file, named \texttt{snapshot\_NNN.hdf5}, while we split larger simulations into multiple HDF5 files within a directory named \texttt{snapdir\_NNN/}.

-For the \textit{Core} suite to $z\!=\!0$, each simulation directory contains a file named \texttt{snapshot\_times.txt}, which lists the index, scale factor, redshift, and age of the Universe (in Gyr) of all stored snapshots.
-We currently release only a subset of these snapshots; we plan to release more in the future.
+\texttt{NNN} is the snapshot index, which increases with time and ranges from 0 to 600.
+For example, at integer redshifts the snapshot indices are: $z\!=\!0$ (600), $z\!=\!1$ (277), $z\!=\!2$ (172), $z\!=\!3$ (120), $z\!=\!4$ (88), $z\!=\!5$ (67), $z\!=\!6$ (52), $z\!=\!7$ (41), $z\!=\!8$ (33), $z\!=\!9$ (26), $z\!=\!10$ (20).
+Each simulation directory contains a file named \texttt{snapshot\_times.txt} that lists the index, scale factor, redshift, age of the universe (in Gyr), lookback time (in Gyr), and time spacing since the previous snapshot (in Myr) of all snapshots written (up to 600).
+Each suite at its top level also contains a file named \texttt{snapshot\_times\_public.txt} that lists only the snapshots that we publicly release.

 Each snapshot contains 4 types of particle species: gas cells (stored as type 0), stars (stored as type 4), and dark matter at high resolution (stored as type 1), all of which exist only in the zoom-in region, as well as low-resolution dark matter (stored as type 2) that exists across the entire cosmological box.